 Make more room in your schedule for downtime by sharing resources, delegating and not trying to be perfect.
 Experts recommend sharing resources with others, such as taking turns making dinner with another family so that the other parents can have a date night [source: Erickson].
 Being a perfectionist is counterproductive, and it's important to set reasonable goals.

 When you use good time management, organize your life and make time for yourself, your whole family will be happier.
-For lots more information on home organization, see the links on the next page.
+For lots more information on home organization, see the links below.

 Related HowStuffWorks Articles